River Health

 Threats to the San Antonio River

-Aquatic Biologists and Stormwater Scientists at the San Antonio River Authority collect surface water, stormwater, and sediment samples from the San Antonio River Basin.
+Aquatic Biologists and Watershed Ecologists at the San Antonio River Authority collect surface water, stormwater, and sediment samples from the San Antonio River Basin.
 These samples are submitted to the River Authority Environmental Laboratory where scientists generate water quality data by conducting a variety of chemical, physical, and biological tests.
 Data is then compiled, analyzed, and summarized in reports using graphs, charts, and maps.
 The analytical reports are used to identify water quality impairments and concerns, assist in making decisions to promote basin-wide cooperative planning and communicate the health of our creeks and rivers.

 Clean Rivers Program